lkubb/salt-tool-asdf-formula/docs/README.rst

       # user-specific configuration in `tool_asdf:users`.
       # Set this to `false` to disable configuration for this user.
     asdf:
-        # keep plugins updated to latest version on subsequent runs
-      update_auto: true
-        # plugin: version to install. can be True (for latest), list or string
+        # plugin: version to install.
+Can be True (for latest), list or string.
+      direnv: 2.30.3
+      golang: latest
+        # If direnv is installed, make sure envrc files can use asdf.
+      integrate_direnv: true
+      nodejs: 17.8.0
+      php: 8.1.4
       python: 3.10.3
       ruby: 3.1.0
-        # if direnv is installed, make sure envrc files can use asdf
-      integrate-direnv: true
+      rust: latest
-        # user-specific defaults of global tool version
+        # User-specific defaults of global tool versions.
       system:
-        python: latest
+        python: 3.10.3
+        # Keep plugins updated to latest version on subsequent runs.
+      update_auto: true

 Formula-specific
 ^^^^^^^^^^^^^^^^